-The Bible is almost certainly the most misunderstood book in the world.
+The Bible may well be the world’s most misunderstood book.
 Having said that, it’s also the world’s best-loved book.
 Jews cherish its Tanakh, or Old Testament, while Christians take sustenance from both testaments.
 Muslims, too, believe that the biblical scriptures—which they call the Tawrat (Torah), Zabur (Psalms) and Injil (New Testament)—were given by God.
 The Bible also provided the moral basis for the development of most of the West’s human rights and freedoms.
 For all these reasons, it’s important that everyone has some understanding of the biblical scriptures.

 However, the biggest reason by far for seeking to understand the Bible is the question of its truth or falsehood.
 Because the answer to that question can change the course of our life forever.